ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/configuration/server-core-configuration.markdown

 ###### The TCP URLs which the server should listen to
 ###### Default Value: null
 Indicates the IP addresses or host addresses with ports and protocols that the server should listen on for incoming TCP connections, used for inter-node communication.
 Valid IP address can be localhost, domains, IPv4 or IPv6 addresses.
-Port must be specified after the address using ':' as separator or just as number without address.
+Port **must be specified** after the address using ':' as separator or just as number without address.
 If no url is set - the ServerUrl will be used along with random port If just a number is set - the ServerUrl will be used with the specified number as port If address and port are set - RavwnDB will listen to address and port specified

-{SAFE Setting to a non loopback address will expose the server to the network and requires security measurements (using https, certificates).
-When set, RavenDB will prevent startup unless UnsecuredAccessAllowed=PublicNetwork is set manually. see LINK_TO_SETUP_SECURITY /}
+{SAFE Same security consideration as in ***ServerUrl*** option should be applied (see above)}

 Example: